homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Troubleshooting

-- If you have any issues with this plugin, enable the debug mode in the settings (and restart the plugin).
+- If you have any issues with this plugin, enable the debug mode (in plugin settings and homebridge settings) and restart homebridge / child bridge.
 This will print additional information to the log.
-If this doesn't help you resolve the issue, feel free to create a [GitHub issue](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/issues) and attach the available debugging information.
 - If you run into login errors despite using the correct login details, make sure you accepted the latest terms and conditions after logging into the Comfort Cloud app.
-- If the plugin affects the general responsiveness and reliability of your Homebridge setup, you can run it as an isolated [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).
+- It is recommended to run this plugin as [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).

-## Contributing
+## Contributing and support

-You can contribute to this project in the following ways:
 - Test/use the plugin and [report issues and share feedback](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/issues).
 - Contribute with your own bug fixes, code clean-ups, or additional features - [Pull Request](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/pulls).
 - See more: [contributing-collaborators.md](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/blob/master/docs/contributing-collaborators.md).